apache/incubator-seatunnel/docs/en/transform-v2/sql-functions.md

 ### ARRAY

-Generate an array.
+ARRAY<T> array(T, ...)
+Create an array consisting of variadic elements and return it.
+Here, T can be either “column” or “literal”.

 Example:

+select ARRAY(1,2,3) as arrays
-select ARRAY('test1','test2','test3') as arrays
+select ARRAY(column1,column2,column3) as arrays

 ### LATERAL VIEW